asyncgui/asynctkinter/README.md

 async def some_task(label):
     label['text'] = 'start heavy task'

-    # wait until a label is pressed
+    # wait for a label to be pressed
     event = await at.event(label, '<Button>')

     print(event.x, event.y)